Calila e Dimna: Summary

 The next day the prince was sent into the city.
 The prince sat by the gates of the city and waited.
 It so transpired that that day the king had died and left no heir.
-When the funeral passed the prince, he was asked why he didn't grieve.
+When the funeral passed the prince, he was asked why he did not grieve.
 The gatekeeper then arrested the prince and put him in jail.
 The next day when the city gathered to appoint a new leader, the gatekeeper told them of the strange boy near the gates the previous day.
 The prince was summoned and told the people of his ancestry and lineage and how his brother had usurped the throne after their father's demise, so he had fled the city.
 The people who had visited the prince's land in the gathering recognised him and supported his claim.
 The people then decided to appoint the prince as their new leader.

 During his coronation procession he passed the gates of the city and ordered for it to be written that “Hardwork, beauty, intelligence and any good or bad one gains in this world is due to the decree of God”.
 The new king then summoned his companions and appointed the intelligent one as a minister and made the hardworking one a farmer.
 He then gave the handsome one a large sum of money to be rid of him.
 The king then gathered his advisors and talked to them regarding the importance of having faith and believing in God and fate.
 One advisor told the king of his own personal experience of fate.

 The advisor used to work for a nobleman who would pay him two dinars.
 One day, the advisor took the two dinars and went to the market with the intention of giving one in charity and keeping the other.
 He saw a man selling two captured hoopoe birds who were a couple.
 The man would only sell both of them together and only for the full price of two dinars.
-The advisor, intent on carrying out his deed, gave up bargaining and purchased the two malnutritioned birds for two dinars.
+The advisor, intent on carrying out his deed, gave up bargaining and purchased the two malnutrition birds for two dinars.
 He then released them in a lush garden full of fruit trees.
 The hoopoe birds decided to tell the advisor of a bag full of gold coins, hidden in a tree.
 The advisor took the bag and indeed it was full of gold coins.
 The advisor praised God for his turn in fortune.